matinict/Magento2x-Ubuntu-Nginx/phpmyadmin.md

 For the phpmyadmin database configuration, choose 'Yes'.

-And type new 'STRONG' phpmyadmin admin such as 'PhpMyAdmin@123'.
+And type new 'STRONG' phpmyadmin admin such as 'phpmyadmin'.

-Repeat the 'PhpMyAdmin@123' password.
+Repeat the 'phpmyadmin' password.

 And the phpmyadmin installation is complete.